Outcry after Spanish TV reporter ‘groped’ live on air

 The country’s acting equality minister Irene Mantero said on X: “What until now was ‘normal’ is no longer so.
 Non-consensual touching is sexual violence and we say enough to impunity.”

-Demanding the punishment for the man, Yolanda Diaz, the acting labour minister and second deputy prime minister blamed machismo for the assault.
+Calling for strict punishment, Yolanda Diaz, the acting labour minister and second deputy prime minister, blamed “machismo” for the assault.

 “Machismo is what leads to journalists having to suffer sexual assaults like this and leaves aggressors unrepentant in front of the camera,” she said.